Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

-\begin{definition}{(Few-Body-Moving Interactions)} \\ With respect to the same quantum physics/system $(\calC,\calH,\calB)$ as above, a partial Hamiltonian $h\in\log\calB$ is called an $(s_m,n_m,d_m)$-few-body-moving (FBM) interaction, $(s_m,n_m,d_m)\in\mathbb{N}^3$, when it moves a number $s_m$ of particle species and fix all of the other $S-s_m$ species, where each moved species labeled by an $s\in[1,S]$ has no more than $n_m$ identical particles that live in a substrate space $\calC_s$ with a substrate space dimension $\dim(\calC_s)\le d_m$.
-When the quantum physics/system $(\calC,\calH,\calB)$ is variable in size due to a varying $S\in\mathbb{N}$ number of species, a partial Hamiltonian $h\in\log\calB$ is called a logarithmically FBM interaction if it is an $(s_m,n_m,d_m)$-FBM interaction with $n_m=O(1)$ and $d_m=O(1)$ being fixed while $s_m=O(\log(\size(\calC)))$. \end{definition}
+\begin{definition}{(Few-Body-Moving Interactions)} \\ With respect to the same quantum physics/system $(\calC,\calH,\calB)$ as above, a partial Hamiltonian $h\in\log\calB$ is called an $(s_m,n_m,d_m)$-few-body-moving (FBM) interaction, $(s_m,n_m,d_m)\in\mathbb{N}^3$, when it moves a number $s_m$ of particle species and fix all of the other $(S-s_m)$ species, where each moved species labeled by an $s\in[1,S]$ has no more than $n_m$ identical particles that live in a substrate space $\calC_s$ with a substrate space dimension $\dim(\calC_s)\le d_m$.
+When the quantum physics/system $(\calC,\calH,\calB)$ is variable in size due to a varying $S\in\mathbb{N}$ number of species, a partial Hamiltonian $h\in\log\calB$ is called a logarithmically FBM interaction if it is an $(s_m,n_m,d_m)$-FBM interaction with $d_m=O(1)$ and $n_m=O(1)$ being fixed while $s_m=O(\log(\size(\calC)))$. \end{definition}

-In this presentation, $O(\cdot)$, $\Omega(\cdot)$, and $\Theta(\cdot)$ are the traditional notations of asymptotics in the Knuth convention \cite{Knuth76}.
+In this \iftoggle{ForUSPTO} {specification} {presentation}, $O(\cdot)$, $\Omega(\cdot)$, and $\Theta(\cdot)$ are the traditional notations of asymptotics in the Knuth convention, representing an upper bound, a lower bound, and a simultaneous upper and lower bound, respectively \cite{Knuth76}.
 An $(s_m,n_m,d_m)$-FBM interaction may be simply referred to as an FBM interaction in short, with the triple of bounds $(s_m,n_m,d_m)$ implied and clearly understood.
-Almost all FBM interactions in this presentation are at most logarithmically FBM, namely, $(s_m,n_m,d_m)$-FBM with $s_m=O(\log(\size(\calC)))$ at the most, $n_m$ and $d_m$ being fixed and small.
+Almost all FBM interactions in this \iftoggle{ForUSPTO} {specification} {presentation} are at most logarithmically FBM, namely, $(s_m,n_m,d_m)$-FBM with $s_m=O(\log(\size(\calC)))$ at the most, $n_m$ and $d_m$ being fixed and small.
 It is obvious that a logarithmically FBM interaction involves no more than $O(\log(\size(\calC)))$ dynamical variables.

 Given any FBM interaction $h\in\log\calB$, let

 be the set of indices labeling particle species that are moved by $h$, and the complement